NateMay/Angular-text-ticker-directive/README.md

 # Angular2-text-ticker-directive
 An attribute directive that transforms an element into a never ending carousel of left scrolling text.
-Can take a string or an array of strings, speed, a font-size, and padding inputs of the element.
-Also frequently  called a "news ticker" or "stock ticker".
+Takes a text string, a desired speed, font-size, and padding, as well as the event type which triggers the action.
+Also called a "news ticker" or "stock ticker".

 ## Getting Started